BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 A player can make changes to their own account by updating their address, settings, password or responsible gaming settings.

-A player or admin can make similiar changes to the account such as updating their address, verifying a player or placing restrictions on the account.
+A player or admin can make similar changes to the account such as updating their address, verifying a player or placing restrictions on the account.

 The system might also make changes to a players permission, player class or segment based on an action taken by the player.